lucidrains/muse-maskgit-pytorch/README.md

 Implementation of <a href="https://muse-model.github.io/">Muse</a>: Text-to-Image Generation via Masked Generative Transformers, in Pytorch

+## Appreciation

+- <a href="https://stability.ai/">StabilityAI</a> for the sponsorship, as well as my other sponsors, for affording me the independence to open source artificial intelligence.

+- <a href="https://huggingface.co/">🤗 Huggingface</a> for the transformers and accelerate library, both which are wonderful

 ## Todo

 - [ ] separate cond_images_or_ids, it is not done right
+- [ ] test end-to-end
+- [ ] hook up accelerate code

 ## Citations